AnExampleCompany/demo/README.md

 This step is necessary for the workflows to run as expected.

-### 3. Configure Your Debricked API Key
+### 3. Configure Your Debricked Access Token

-This repository comes with a pre-configured GitHub Actions workflow located at `.github/workflows/debricked-scan.yml`.
-To enable the dependency scans, configure your Debricked API key as a GitHub secret:
+To enable the dependency scans with GitHub actions, set up your Debricked Access Token as a GitHub secret:

+1. Generate an Access Token through the Debricked UI (instructions can be found [here](https://docs.debricked.com/product/administration/generate-access-token))
-1. Navigate to the repository on GitHub.
+2. Navigate to the repository on GitHub.
-2. Go to **Settings** > **Secrets and variables** > **Actions**.
+3. Go to **Settings** > **Secrets and variables** > **Actions**.
-3. Click **New repository secret**.
+4. Click **New repository secret**.
-4. Name the secret `DEBRICKED_API_KEY` and paste your API key as the value.
+5. Name the secret `DEBRICKED_API_KEY` and paste your Access Token as the value.

 Once the API key is configured, the workflow will automatically scan your repository for dependency issues on every push or pull request targeting the `main` branch.